eli003/ch4t/fortschritt.md

 ### June 24th
 - Elias: The communication between the server and the cli_client is working now, but still working on the bug that happens, when a client leaves
+- Tobias: added '-toserver' client messages and support for server to understand it.
+Created 'server multicast message' method

+### DO TO
+- decrement client list at server when client disconnects (for continous operation of server -> avoids long lists)
+- server support: assign 'user' to client objects for e.g. status messages like 'client x disconnected'
+- client restart with '-r' input and also ask when connection failed